mspalti/iiif_dspace_workflows/README.md

   The bundles also assure that bitstreams (and therefore canvases) appear in the proper order in the manifest.

 * The `entity.type` feature: This is new with DSpace 7 and is used to flag items as IIIF resources.
-  Items with an `entity.type` of `IIIF` or `IIIFSearchable` incorporate the Mirador viewer into the
-  display and initialize the viewer with the manifest URL of the item.
-Also, `IIIFSearchable` entities are
-  initialized with the search results when the item is retrieved from a DSpace discovery result list.
+  Items with an `entity.type` of `IIIF` or `IIIFSearchable` will add the Mirador viewer to the display and provide the manifest URL of the item to viewer. `IIIFSearchable` entities are initialized with the search results when the item is retrieved from a DSpace discovery result list.

 To render an item as IIIF both conditions are required.
 The `entity.type` must be one of the two IIIF types,